 Commonly Asked Questions

 Keep the bread in the fridge in an airtight container for up to a week.
 When you are ready to eat a piece, cut a slice and toast.
+This would be delicious dipped into Nourish Pot!

 Yes!
 Psyllium husk is an important ingredient to bind all of the ingredients together.
 It’s also super high in fiber (just 1 teaspoon has 4g of fiber).